 Question: What is CIP?

 The Career Intermission Program (CIP) was established in 2009 as a means of addressing the life/work challenges Sailors might face.
-Each year, CIP allows up to 20 active duty or Full Time Support Officers and 20 active duty or full time support enlisted Sailors to take a “sabbatical” from their military service, transitioning into the Individual Ready Reserve (IRR) for up to three years.
+Each year, CIP allows Active Duty or Full Time Support Officers and Active Duty or Full Time Support enlisted Sailors to take a “sabbatical” from their military service, transitioning into the Individual Ready Reserve (IRR) for up to three years.
 Following their career intermission, Sailors return to active duty with a two-for-one service obligation for time spent in the IRR.

 CIP allows Sailors to take a break from their military service, address these challenges or opportunities, and return to service as stronger Sailors.
 A career intermission may be used for a multitude of personal or professional reasons, from pursuing additional education to starting a family or caring for an ailing loved one.
 CIP is not limited to specific rates or communities, and has been used successfully by Officers and enlisted Sailors.
 Recent participants include a Navy SEAL who used CIP to obtain a graduate degree from Harvard and an Aviation Electronics Technician to take time off to attend to an ailing parent.

-Question: Has the Career Intermission Program been extended beyond calendar 2015?
+Question: Has the Career Intermission Program been extended?

 Question: Who can apply for CIP?